AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 the procedure body (before the procedure body's exception part, if any) contains no assignment to the parameter.

-An ``out`` parameter is flagged in an *exception handler* in the exception part of the procedure body, if the *exception handler* contains neither an assignment to the parameter nor a raise statement.
+An ``out`` parameter is flagged if an *exception handler* contains neither an assignment to the parameter nor a raise statement nor a call to a procedure marked No_Return.

 Bodies of generic procedures are also considered.

 The following are treated as assignments to an ``out`` parameter:

-*
-  an assignment statement, with the parameter or some component as the target
+* an assignment statement, with the parameter or some component as the target

-*
-  passing the parameter (or one of its components) as an ``out`` or ``in out`` parameter, except for the case when it is passed to the call of an attribute subprogram.
+* passing the parameter (or one of its components) as an ``out`` or ``in out`` parameter.

 The rule has an optional parameter for +R option: